idvorkin/idvorkin.github.io/_d/sat_dsat.md

 ### What's keeping you awake?

-At the extremes DSAT ruins your sleep.
-Be it unable to fall asleep, waking up in a panic panic angry at your co-worker, stressed you'll fail, or dreading work the next morning.
-SAT is being so excited about your project, you get up early Sunday morning to sneak in a few extra hours cuz you love your project.
+At the extremes, DSAT ruins your sleep.
+Be it unable to fall asleep, waking up in a panic angry at your co-worker, stressed you'll fail, or dreading work the next morning.
+SAT is being so excited about your project, you get up early Sunday morning to sneak in a few extra hours because you love your project.

 ### What about the time you're not working?